risabsank/self-healing-architecture/docs/quickstart-compose.md

-# 30-Minute Docker Compose Onboarding
+# Docker Compose Quickstart

-This guide walks through onboarding a simple Docker Compose app with docs only.
+This guide shows how to run Self-Healing Runtime and onboard the minimal external Compose app.

-## 1. Start Self-Healing Runtime
+## 1. Start The Runtime

 ```bash
 cp .env.example .env